Chen-Hailin/PMO_chat/README.md

 # NESIMS-PMO

-A PMO subsystem that enables real-time communication between CMO and PMO.
+A PMO subsystem that enables authorisation and real-time communication between CMO and PMO.

 ## Use Guide